kerberos-io/hub/README.md

     --namespace cattle-system \
     --set hostname=rancher.kerberos.live \
     --set ingress.tls.source=letsEncrypt \
-    --set letsEncrypt.email=cedric@verstraeten.io
+    --set letsEncrypt.email=cedric@verstraeten.io \
+    --set 'extraEnv[0].name=CATTLE_TLS_MIN_VERSION' \
+    --set 'extraEnv[0].value=1.2'

 ## Install Kafka

-Create namespace
+Kafka is used for the Kerberos Pipeline, this is the place where microservices are executed in parallel and/or sequentially.
+These micro services will receive events from a Kafka topic and then process the recording and it's metadata.
+Results are injected back into Kafka and passed on to the following micro services.

+As a best practice let's create another namespace.

     kubectl create namespace kafka

-Before installing the kafka helm chart, go and have a look in the kafka/values.yaml file.
+Before installing the Kafka helm chart, go and have a look in the kafka/values.yaml file.
 You should update the clientUsers and clientPasswords.
 Have a look at the zookeeper credentials as well and update accordingly.

     helm install kafka bitnami/kafka  -f ./kafka/values.yaml -n kafka

 ## Install MongoDB

-Create namespace
+A MongoDB instance is used for data persistence.
+Data might come from the Kerberos Pipeline or user interaction on the Kerberos Hub frontend.

+We will create a namespace for our Mongodb deployment as well.

     kubectl create namespace mongodb

-Create a persistent volume
+Create a persistent volume, this is where the data will be stored on disk.

     kubectl apply -f ./mongodb/fast.yaml -n mongodb